watsona4/scipy2016/SciPy2016TripReport.md

 --------------------------------------------------------------------------------------
 (Brian Granger, Associate Professor of Physics, Cal Poly State University)

-This speaker is the creator of iPython and the Jupyter ecosystem.
-He announced that iPython v5.0 has been released and will be the last version to support Python 2, with many cheers from the audience.
+This speaker is the creator of IPython and the Jupyter ecosystem.
+He announced that IPython v5.0 has been released and will be the last version to support Python 2, with many cheers from the audience.
 He also walked through a list of notable features of the Jupyter system, including the JupyterLab project, which may serve as the basis for a